freenet-mobile/app/README.md

 Follow the [steps to install][6] an APK in your device.

-## Requeriments
+## Requirements

-- Android 5.0 "Lollipop" or newer required.
+- Android 5.1 "Lollipop" or newer required.

 # Contributing